Archives of Scientific Psychology®

 - The articles are free and open to the public; anyone with access to the Internet should have access to these research papers.

 - Authors have completed a questionnaire — based on APA's Journal Article Reporting Standards (JARS) or the Meta-Analysis Reporting Standards (MARS) — that provides a finely nuanced description of the study's rationale, method, results, and interpretation.

 - The authors have made available for use by others the data that underlie the analyses presented in the paper.

 - Because articles published in Archives of Scientific Psychology are available to the general public as well as scientists, readers find two versions of each article's

 - Abstract, one written in "plain English" and the other used for retrieval of the article from databases of scientific references.

 - Method section, one providing a brief, non-technical rendition of the study's participants, measures, procedures and analytic approach, and the other contained in the JARS Questionnaire.

 - The (a) article, (b) comments on the article (perhaps by scholars who took part in the peer review process), and (c) authors' response may be published at the same time.
-Additional comments on the article can be posted to a public discussion forum linked to the article, which will be monitored by the Editorial office.

 Disclaimer: APA and the Editors of Archives of Scientific Psychology assume no responsibility for statements and opinions advanced by the authors of its articles.